 Some Mac users have run into an issue where they will install Liquid Rhythm and upon startup they keep getting this message.
 To solve this please do the following:

-4. Upon start up, your audio engine issues should be solved!
-If you are having more issues or if this doesn’t help, please contact Support.
+4. Upon startup, your audio engine issues should be solved!
+If you are still having issues you can try a complete uninstall (and reinstall), and if this doesn't help please contact firstname.lastname@example.org.

-- If you have Protool or M-Audio drivers, please ensure you have the latest versions.
-We noticed that Audio Engine would fail when attempting to load when we have out of date Protools 8 drivers on one of the test system.
+- If you have Pro Tools or M-Audio drivers, please ensure you have the latest versions.
+We (c.
+2016) noticed that the Audio Engine would fail when attempting to load when we had out of date Pro Tools 8 drivers on one of the test systems.